centreborelli/s2p/README.md

 ## Usage

 The pipeline is implemented in the file `main_script_pairs.py`.
-Its parameters (paths to Pléiades data and region of interest), are defined at the beginning of that file.
-To run it, simply do:
+Its parameters (paths to Pleiades data, definition of a region of interest, paths for output data), are defined at the beginning of that file.
+To launch it, simply run:

     ./main_script_pairs.py

 ## Pleiades data

 Several Pleiades stereoscopic datasets are available.
 We have pairs and triplets.
-Each image is accompanied by an xml file containing rpc coefficients.
+Each image is accompanied by an `xml` file containing rpc coefficients.

 All the data is stored in the `pleiades_data` folder, which contains two subfolders, `rpc` and `images`.